-Season Dates: Begin September 1 and end December 31, 2008.
-In addition, any portion of the ceded territory that is open to State-licensed hunters for goose hunting after December 1 will also be open concurrently for tribal members.
+Season Dates: Begin September 1 and end December 31, 2009.
+In addition, any portion of the ceded territory that is open to State-licensed hunters for goose hunting outside of these dates will also be open concurrently for Tribal members.